 Should You Run A Dehumidifier In Your Basement?

-At Ensign, we come across homes with high levels of Relative Humidity (RH) all throughout North Georgia and the surrounding areas.
+At Ensign, we regularly encounter homes with elevated relative humidity levels throughout North Georgia and the surrounding areas, largely due to the humid climate of the Southeastern United States.
 Relative Humidity (RH) is the measure of the amount of water vapor in the air with respect to the temperature of that air.
 Throughout most of the year, the state of Georgia and most of the southeastern United Staes has high levels of RH, particularly in the Summer months.
 High RH can create problems for the home that are costly to address, including water damage and mold growth.
 Controlling mold growth is also essential for maintaining good indoor air quality and avoiding health issues.
 Mold spreads by reproducing itself from tiny spores roaming in the air.
 These spores are not visible to the human eye, but mold begins to grow once these spores land on moist surfaces.
 Water is necessary for any mold to grow.
 Therefore, if you can remove the water source, you can stop the mold growth.

-Using a dehumidifier is a great way to keep moisture levels down in your home, creating a safer and healthier home environment.
+Using a dehumidifier is a great way to keep moisture levels under control in your home, creating a safer and healthier home environment.
 Key areas we commonly see with high levels of RH in a home are in basements, particularly ones which are unfinished and untreated with HVAC units.
 With unfinished basement homes, we recommend homeowners to keep a dehumidifier running in the basement at all times.
 Even after finishing your basement, it is still a good idea and highly recommended to keep a dehumidifier running due to the humid environment surrounding the home outdoors.
-In addition, basement areas can tend to be used less than other areas of the house, therefore making it more likely for rising Relative Humidity levels to go unnoticed for long periods of time.
+In addition, basements are often used less frequently than other areas of the home, making it more likely for rising relative humidity levels to go unnoticed over extended periods of time.

 How a Dehumidifier works

-A dehumidifier works by removing water vapors from the surrounding air by relying on the process of condensation to collect water vapor once it changes from gas to liquid.
+A dehumidifier works by pulling moisture from the surrounding air, using condensation to convert water vapor from a gas into liquid for removal.
 The device pulls in warm air in and exposes it to refrigeration coils to cool the air down.
-As the temperature of the air decreases, it is no longer able to hold moisture.
+As the temperature of the air decreases, it is no longer able to hold the moisture within that air.
 The water vapors turn to liquid where they can now be collected by the dehumidifier.
 The dryer and cooler air is then released back out of the device.

 Dehumidifiers typically collect water vapor in a detachable bucket.
-The device is usually equipped with a meter which can measure the relative relative humidity of a room.
-Dehumidifiers can also be equipped with a valve where a drain hose can be attached for convenient draining.
+The device is usually equipped with a meter which can measure the relative relative humidity of a space.
+Dehumidifiers can also be equipped with a valve where a drain hose can be attached for convenient draining for long-term use.

 Tips to running a dehumidifier in your basement